Peterborough–Lincoln line: Incidents

-One person died and 30 people were injured in the Nocton rail accident when a train hit a vehicle on the tracks at the site of a removed bridge, on 28 February 2002.
+On 28 February 2002, one person died and thirty people were injured in the Nocton rail accident when a train hit a vehicle on the tracks at the site of a removed bridge.

-On 6 December 2004 two people died in a collision between a car and a class 153 DMU on a user operated crossing south east of Helpringham.
+On 6 December 2004, two people died in a collision between a car and a class 153 DMU on a user operated crossing south east of Helpringham.